sshastry/queenslogic/readme.md

 The aim of these notes is to use the n queens problem to give an example of the use of the logic monad.
 The logic monad was introduced in paper "Backtracking, interleaving, and terminating monad transformers: (functional pearl)" by Oleg Kiselyov, Chung-chieh Shan, Daniel P. Friedman, Amr Sabry (available [here](http://okmij.org/ftp/papers/LogicT.pdf)).
 I originally learned of the logic monad from "Adventures in Three Monads" by Edward Z. Yang in [The Monad Reader Issue 15](http://themonadreader.files.wordpress.com/2010/01/issue15.pdf).

-The examples in those articles seemed a bit complicated to me.
-The first backtracking algorithm I learned was the solution to the n queens problem, so I wondered what I could see by solving that using the logic monad.
+The examples in those articles seemed a bit artificial to me.
+The first backtracking algorithm I learned was the solution to the n queens problem, so I wondered what I could see by solving it with the logic monad.

 Let's first briefly explain what the logic monad is for.